UxC's Uranium Market Outlook (UMO) highlights recent developments and their impact on the market.

 economically feasible.

-Each bi-annual report, at over 120 pages, covers key supply and demand developments as well as the
+Each bi-annual report covers key supply and demand developments as well as the

 overall supply and demand situation, reviews spot and long-term contract activity over the